ibm-cloud-docs/account/iam-wildcard.md

 To assign access, you need the administrator role on the resource.
 For more information, see [IAM access](/docs/account?topic=account-userroles).

-Refer to the documentation for the specific service that you are assigning access for to get details about the supported operators for specific attributes for that service.
-{: note}

 ## JSON policy document
 {: #policy-js}

 Most access policies are stored in {{site.data.keyword.cloud}} as JSON documents.

+Refer to the documentation for the specific service that you are assigning access to for details about the supported operators for specific attributes for that service.
+{: note}

 ### Using an asterisk (`*`) as a wildcard
 {: #policy-doc-asterisk}